-It’s been far too long since we last visited Dublin and a lot has happened since then.
+It’s been far too long since we last visited Dublin.
 I think we’re long overdue a return.
-To get those Dublin juices flowing, and to go some way towards planning our next visit, I’ve written an overview of “Free and Accessible Things to do in and Around Dublin” I hope you find it useful.
+To get those Dublin juices flowing, and to go some way towards planning our next visit, I’ve written an overview of “Free and Accessible Things to do in Dublin” I hope you find it useful.

 Dublin, Ireland’s capital city, is one of Europe’s top destinations for a weekend break.
 It’s not surprising when you think about it, Dublin has over a 1000 years of history, it’s a hotbed of culture and the epicentre of the craic.